LucHermitte/lh-vim-lib/doc/Options.md

 #### Vim option API
 ##### `lh#option#add({name}, {values...})`
-Adds new values to a vim list-option -- and avoids the values from being listed more than once.
+Adds new values to a vim list-option -- and prevent the values from being listed more than once.

 Example: